makalu/makalu.github.com/blog/_posts/2011-03-17-the-story-of-racesplitter.markdown

 excerpt: After a decade of successful client work, we at Makalu realized our dream of creating our own product — RaceSplitter, an iPhone application for the timing of sporting events.
 This is the story of how it happened.
 ---

-This article was first featured on the [37signals Blog](http://37signals.com/svn/posts/2808-how-makalu-interactive-created-the-international-iphone-hit-racesplitter)(a company which has long been a role model for us).
+This article was first featured on the blog at [37signals](http://37signals.com/svn/posts/2808-how-makalu-interactive-created-the-international-iphone-hit-racesplitter) (a company which has long been a role model for us).

 ### Makalu — history of a service provider